 Fighting off the Creep of Lifestyle Inflation

-An even bigger chunk, second only to God’s grace in our lives, is our prayer and goal to fight off the slow creep of lifestyle inflation.
+An even bigger chunk is our prayer and goal to fight off the slow creep of lifestyle inflation.

 What is lifestyle inflation?

-Lifestyle inflation is what happens when you get a raise and automatically increase your spending, just because.
+Lifestyle inflation is what happens when you get a raise and thus increase your spending.
 It happens small and subtly.